vycke/crinkles.dev/src/content/my-css-architecture.md

 └── index.scss
 ```

-Implementing and using this correctly requires knowledge about specificity and the cascade.
+Implementing and using this correctly requires some basic knowledge about specificity and the cascade.
 Many of the layout patterns will apply CSS properties with a higher specificity compared to utilities.
 In some cases, the specificity might be the same, but you should not override layout properties with utilities.

 ## detailed look at the framework

 At its core is the `_token.scss` file.
 In this file, you define all your design tokens as SCSS variables.
 But why not define them as custom properties?
-As the framework is *extensible*, you should be able to define your own names for the variables, with your preferred names.
+As the framework is _extensible_, you should be able to define your own names for the variables, with your preferred names.
 Do you want to use `-xs` or `-4` as a name for spacing?
 This makes it impossible to correctly define all utility classes.
 But by using SCSS variables as the definitions, we can generate custom properties that can be used for all your additional (block) classes.

 ```scss
 $colors: (